bicycle1885/moco/README.md

 # Moco: Monitoring & Organizing Computation Outputs

+> [!WARNING]
+> This project is under active development.
+> The interface may change significantly.

 Moco is a research experiment management tool designed to ensure reproducibility by tracking Git repository state, capturing command outputs, and documenting execution details.

 ## Overview